AlterThego/LaraSync/README.md

 - Create and manage profiles.
 - Post and edit content.
 - Remove their posts or account if desired.
-- Authentication system powered by Laravel Breeze.
+- Experience authentication system powered by Laravel Breeze.

 Built with Laravel.
 An accessible, powerful, and provides tools required for large, robust applications powered by php.